-- X.2.5 The Science Formal Committee shall announce the themes that will be voted upon no less than 48 hours prior to voting. - a.
-The voting may be done using a secure online system. - b.
-A second round of voting shall occur if the Science Formal Committee deems it necessary. - X.2.6 The Science Formal Committee shall oversee the theme and name selection. - a.
-If a conflict of interest exists it shall be the responsibility of the members of the Science Formal Committee to remove themselves from the selection process. - b.
+X.2.5 The Science Formal Committee shall announce the themes that will be voted upon no less than 48 hours prior to voting.

+b.
+A second round of voting shall occur if the Science Formal Committee deems it necessary.

+X.2.6 The Science Formal Committee shall oversee the theme and name selection.

+a.
+If a conflict of interest exists it shall be the responsibility of the members of the Science Formal Committee to remove themselves from the selection process.

+b.
 The theme selection does not preclude the Science Formal Committee from tendering for design proposals.

-X.3 Construction Guidelines
+$\underline{X.3}$ Construction Guidelines